jordyorel/Orus-lang-register-based-VM/docs/LANGUAGE.md

 }
 ```

-The interpreter automatically looks for a `main` function and executes it if
+All programs must define a `main` function which serves as the entry point for
+execution.
+The interpreter will call this function automatically, so any
-present, so any top‑level code should be placed inside `fn main()`.
+top‑level code should be placed inside `fn main()`.

 ## Functions